silent-ninja-1/simplex-chat/docs/guide/making-connections.md

 8. (Optional) Add a welcome message.

+**Please note**: if you start receiving too many requests via your SimpleX address, it's safe to delete it from your chat profile – all the connections you've made with this address will remain active, as it's not used to deliver messages.

 ## Connect via link or QR code

 You can securely connect with other users via link or QR code.

 #### If you don't have SimpleX Chat installed on your device:

-1. Click or tap on the SimpleX link (one-time invitation or SimpleX address) you received from your contact.
+1. Click or tap on the SimpleX link you received from your contact.
 You'll be redirected to a webpage detailing instructions on how to connect.

 2. After you've download and installed SimpleX Chat on your device, tap **Open in mobile app** on the webpage to connect with your contact.

 #### If you have SimpleX Chat installed on your device:

-- `if your contact is not a SimpleX Chat user` - Click or tap on the QR code symbol in the right-hand side of the search bar from the **Chats** screen.
-Scan QR code or paste link you received from your connect to connect with them.
+- Click or tap on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
+Scan QR code or paste link you received from your contact to connect with them.

+- Copy the SimpleX Link received from your contact.
+Paste it into the searchbar towards the top of the **Chats** screen.
+You'll be prompted to share your current chat profile or an incognito profile to connect with them.

-- `if your contact is a SimpleX Chat user` - Click or tap on the SimpleX link (one-time invitation or SimpleX address) you received from them and you can either share your current chat profile or an incognito profile with them.
+- Click or tap on the SimpleX link you received from them and you'll be prompted to share your current chat profile or an incognito profile with them.

 ## One-time invitation vs. SimpleX address